-Although the focus of the program is more on progressing through competencies rather than on completing a specified number of hours in specific settings, students are responsible for documenting their hours for state licensure and program improvement purposes.
+Although the focus of the Program is more on progressing through competencies rather than on completing a specified number of hours in specific settings, students are responsible for documenting their hours for state licensure and program improvement purposes.
 The total number of hours spent on individual learning activities (e.g., assignments, projects, case studies, simulation, evaluations, etc.) will vary from student to student.
 However, students are expected to complete a minimum of 1106 hours.
 Students must keep in mind that fulfilling the minimum hours does not guarantee a passing grade or achievement of competencies.

-Supervised experiential learning hours include professional work setting hours (e.g., interacting with real patients/clients in a professional setting).
+Supervised experiential learning hours include professional work setting hours (e.g., interacting with real patients/clients in a professional setting) and alternate experience hours which are embedded within didactic courses in the form of digital simulations, mock counseling sessions, role playing, creation of authentic materials and projects, and self-assessment and reflective exercises.
 Details about learning activities and the related competencies are available on the course syllabi.
-Students will document their hours via time logs in EXXAT.
+Students will document their hours via time sheets in EXXAT.
 Hours that are granted for prior learning experiences will also be added and tracked in EXXAT.